Historic Preservation District

 How It Works

 Since the establishment of the Historic Preservation Commission in 2009, the City has streamlined the process of making changes to a designated landmark or a property in the Historic District, reducing residents’ costs of rehabilitation.
-The Commission is comprised of four at-large members, four owners/residents of historic district properties and a representative from the City’s Planning and Zoning Commission, all of whom serve three-year terms.
-Any party interested in making modifications or improvements to a designated landmark or a property in the Historic District must receive a Certificate of Appropriateness (COA) from the Historic Preservation Commission before beginning work.
+The Commission is comprised of nine members, of which at least four members shall be owners or residents of any designated landmark or any property located within the Historic Preservation District, all of whom serve three-year terms.
+Any party interested in making modifications or improvements to a designated landmark or a property in the Historic District must receive a Certificate of Appropriateness (COA) before beginning work.
 In most cases, a COA will be issued, allowing for the proposed modification.

 Three COA categories dictate how an application is reviewed:

-• Exempt: Properties that receive this status are exempt from COA requirements, and alterations to the property do not need to go through an administrative review or Historic Preservation Commission review.
+• Exempt: Certain minor improvements are exempt from any COA requirements or approval processes.
+These alterations to the property do not need to go through an administrative review or Historic Preservation Commission review.

-• Administrative Review: Property improvements that require an administrative review may meet the requirements that would allow for it to receive expedited staff review and approval through the City’s Fast Track Approval Process, which requires any party to submit an abbreviated version of the Commission’s COA application.
+• Administrative Review: Property improvements that require an administrative review may meet the requirements that would allow for it to receive expedited staff review and approval through the City’s Fast Track Approval Process.
+In this process, an abbreviated version of the Commission’s COA application is submitted to City staff for approval.

-• Historic Preservation Commission Review: Property improvements or modifications that do not meet Fast Track Approval Process guidelines are subject to review by the Historic Preservation Commission at a public meeting.
-Any party that receives this designation is required to submit a Historic Preservation Commission COA application.
+• Historic Preservation Commission Review: Property improvements or modifications that do not meet Fast Track Approval Process guidelines are subject to submittal of a COA application which is reviewed by the Historic Preservation Commission at a public meeting.

-The Historic Preservation Commission meets bi-monthly to decide which applications will receive a COA.
-The Commission follows the guidelines set forth in the Historic Preservation Ordinance adopted by the City in 2011 and uses the Historic Building Design and Resource Manual to help residents make informed decisions that uphold the integrity and appearance of their homes.
-In addition to making COA determinations, the Commission acts as the City’s liaison to the public on all historic preservation related efforts and takes the lead on educating residents and promoting responsible preservation practices.
+The Historic Preservation Commission meets bi-monthly to review COA applications.
+The Commission follows the guidelines set forth in the Historic Preservation Ordinance adopted by the City in 2011 and uses the Historic Building Design and Resource Manual to make informed decisions on proposed improvements to ensure that the integrity and appearance of the historic homes are upheld.

 Goal